 This group works closely with Jisc, OCLC and other stakeholders to develop and articulate a shared understanding of the development of library infrastructure based on member needs.
 It will also analyse and identify barriers to the adoption of new technologies for libraries, for example in relation to artificial intelligence (AI) and help develop clarity in relation to digital preservation.

-Trends and Futures Strategy Group
+Horizons Strategy Group

 The group is looking specifically at long term trends for teaching and learning and research, and their implications for libraries.
 A major focus of this group’s work will be to support members in considering new models for service provision and identifying and developing resources for members to help them plan effectively for their future.